Tradeweb Discusses the Electronification of Trading

-“IPO was the right decision, the electronification of trading will continue", Lee Olesky, CEO, Tradeweb Markets
+“IPO was the right decision, the electronification of trading will continue", Lee Olesky, Tradeweb Markets

 By Börsen-Zeitung, 8 November 2019